Public-Health-Scotland/ahp_msk_dashboard/README.md

 ## Project Structure

-The AHP MSK data science accelerator is organised as below. *While under development, this structure may have to change.*
+The AHP MSK data science accelerator app folder is organised as below. *While under development, this structure may have to change.*

 ```
 ├── data*                    // outputs created by the project - * not tracked by Git